phpcodingmaster/WordPress-Media-Modal-Image-Uploads/README.md

-# WordPress-Media-Modal-Image-Uploads
+# WordPress-Media-Modal-Image/File-Uploads

-This is a sample to show how you can open the admin media modal and how to get a single or multiple images selected via the WordPress admin media modal.
+This is a sample to show how you can open the admin media modal and how to get a single or multiple images/files selected via the WordPress admin media modal.
 Tested with WordPress Version 6.0 <br/>
 <b>SCREENSHOTS AVAILABLE AT THE BOTTOM OF THE WEB PAGE</b>